turbot/steampipe-plugin-nomad/docs/tables/nomad_plugin.md

 # Table: nomad_plugin

-CSI is the container storage interface.
-It is a plugin for Kubernetes and other container orchestrators that allows storage suppliers to expose their products to containerised applications as persistent storage.
+Nomad CSI (Container Storage Interface) plugin is a plugin architecture for integrating container orchestration systems like Nomad with different storage providers.
+CSI allows for the abstraction of storage vendors, creating a standard interface for container orchestration systems to manage storage resources across various infrastructure providers.

 ## Examples